 Many ProFunds routinely employ leveraged investment techniques that magnify gains and losses and result in greater volatility in value.
 Each geared (leveraged or inverse) ProFund seeks a return that is a multiple (e.g., 2x, -1x) of the return of an index or other benchmarks (target) for a single day.

 Key Features and Coverage on RIMES

-For this data source, RIMES hosts approximately 134 ETFs and 4600 companies.
+For this data source, RIMES hosts approximately 134 ETFs.

 ProFunds’ lineup of mutual funds includes:

 - Classic ProFunds, which seek to track the daily performance of a benchmark,

 - Ultra ProFunds, which provide magnified exposure to a benchmark,